-Under the pharmacy contract, Enhanced Services are those directly commissioned by NHSE&I (Section 1.3).
-Therefore, any Locally Commissioned Services commissioned by CCGs or the local authority are not considered here.
+CCGs or the local authority are not considered here.
 They are outside the scope of the PNA but are considered in Section 4.

 NHSE&I (London region) currently commissions the London Vaccination Service from pharmacies in Ealing.
-This Enhanced Service is in addition to the national flu vaccination Advanced Service and includes a top-up element for seasonal flu as well as pneumococcal vaccinations for certain cohorts and MenACWY in 18-24-year-olds living in London permanently or temporarily.
+This Enhanced Service is in addition to the National Advanced Flu Vaccination service and includes a top-up element for seasonal flu as well as pneumococcal vaccinations for certain cohorts and MenACWY in 18-24-year-olds living in London permanently or temporarily.